static-frame/static-frame/doc/source/articles/ftyping.md

         └── Expected str_, provided int64 invalid
 ```

-To issue warnings instead of raising exceptions, the ``@CallGuard.warn`` decorator can be used.
+To issue warnings instead of raising exceptions, the ``@CallGuard.warn`` decorator may be used.